Linux Creating a Partition Size Larger Than 2TB. Frankly speaking, you cannot create a Linux partition larger than 2 TB using the fdisk command.

 Lets start then.
 Ubuntu is a Debian-based Linux operating system and widely used for personal computers, smartphones and various network servers and one of the most famous Linux distribution now a days.
 It is based on free software.
 Ubuntu has always been free to download, use and share.
 It has both Desktop & Server editions.
 How to read and write HFS+ journaled external HDD in Ubuntu without access to OS X?
 How To Use SSHFS to Mount Remote File Systems Over SSH.
 Introduction In many cases it can become cumbersome to transfer files to and from a droplet.

 Ubuntu MATE for the Raspberry Pi 2 and Raspberry Pi 3.
 Martin Wimpress and Rohith Madhavan have made an Ubuntu MATE image for the Raspberry Pi 2 and Raspberry Pi 3 which you can download or build yourself.

 The image is based on the regular Ubuntu armhf base, not the new Snappy Core, which means that the installation procedure for applications is the same as that for the regular desktop version, ie using apt-get.
-However, since Ubuntu MATE 16.04 snap packages can be installed alongside classic deb packages.
 About - awesome window manager.
 Manjaro Linux – Enjoy the simplicity.
 Put the fun back into computing.
 Use Linux, BSD.
 LiVES Video Editing System - Because the media should be open.
 OSBoxes - Virtual Machines for VirtualBox & VMware.
 Ubuntu/Linux News, Reviews, Tutorials, Apps.